jenareljam/website/README.md

 ## Dynamic Builder

 I got tired of copying content between static html files, so I wrote a build script that creates a static document\_root directory.
-Just run `build.sh`.
+Just run `build.sh` and point your webserver at `document_root`.

 ## Copyright, Credits,  and License